Volodya8072/taskflow/README.md

 # TaskFlow

-> Monorepo for the TaskFlow project
+> Monorepo for the TaskFlow project — an event planning application with drag-and-drop functionality.
 > Task management system with a frontend in Next.js and a backend in NestJS.

 ---